 How is Virtualization Transforming Software Testing?

-Virtualization, when appropriately applied, has resulted in a reduction of staff-hours and increase in productivity of testers.
+Virtualization, when appropriately applied, has resulted in a reduction of staff hours and an increase in the productivity of testers.

 Here are specific prominent ways virtualization is transforming software testing.